Shweta23-rgb/Shweta23-rgb/README.md

     </a>
 </div>

-My name is Swetha, and I’m a graduate student in Information Systems, passionate about all things **Data Analytics** and **Data Science**.
+My name is Swetha, and I’m a graduate student majoring in Information Systems, passionate about all things **Data Analytics** and **Data Science**.

 ## 👩‍💻 About Me